Learn how to fill in eyebrows to define their shape and get fuller brows in no time. Full, voluminous eyebrows are the look of the moment.

 How to Fill in Eyebrows with Pencil

 Sparse or over-tweezed eyebrows need some definition.
 If you’re a beginner in the simple art of filling your eyebrows, you may find that eyebrow pencils work best.
-This is due to the fact that they’re super easy to handle.
+This is because they’re super easy to handle.

-Moreover, if you choose the right color, an eyebrow pencil will help you achieve a natural look in no time.
+Moreover, an eyebrow pencil will help you achieve a natural look if you choose the right colour.
 Before getting on the step-by-step tutorial on how to fill in your eyebrows, make sure you check the items on the list.
 They’re relatively inexpensive, will last you a lifetime, and are absolute essentials in an eyebrow beauty kit:

 Use a brush or a pencil to define the start point of your eyebrows.
 Place it alongside your nose and mark the meeting point with the eyebrow or brow bone.

 Use the same eyebrow pencil or brush to determine the end point of your eyebrows.
-Tilt it 45-degrees approximately, to reach the end of your eyebrows.
+Tilt it approximately 45 degrees to reach the end of your eyebrows.
 This is where these beauty marks should end.

-Now that you’ve determined the start and end points of the eyebrows, use the spoolie brush to brush them upward.
-This is the first step of the how to properly fill in eyebrows that you need to be extra careful about.
+Now that you’ve determined the eyebrows’ start and end points, use the Spoolie brush to brush them upward.
+This is the first step of how to properly fill in eyebrows that you need to be extra careful about.

 Use soft touches to brush the hairs upward as you don’t want to make your eyebrows even sparser by accidentally pulling them out.